Satire and Wit - for Teachers and School Administrators

-From a life-long educator, (teacher, counselor, principal, superintendent), comes novels and quick-read glossaries that will bring a smile, chuckle and a satisfying nod that someone understands the distinctive work, the jargon, and the frequently frustrating bureaucracy that teachers and school administrators on a daily basis.
+From a life-long educator, (teacher, counselor, principal, superintendent), comes novels and short-entry glossaries that will bring a smile, chuckle and a satisfying nod that someone understands the distinctive work, the jargon, and the frequently frustrating bureaucracy impacts that teachers and school administrators on a daily basis.

 Dragons at the Schoolhouse Door: A Novel of Schooling

-Set in 2011, principal Steve Hepting seeks help from a quirky set of characters, including custodian, “Tiny” Little, to thwart a nefarious plan hatched by Superintendent, Jennifer Capelli.
+Set in 2011, and a stand-alone sequel to Hepting’s Road, principal Steve Hepting seeks help from a quirky set of characters, including custodian, “Tiny” Little, to thwart a nefarious plan hatched by Superintendent, Jennifer Capelli.
 Satire and mystery combine in this part-comedic, part-farcical tale about a “Brave New World” of public education.